qcuaeh/molalignlib/README.md

 ==================

 Run `./build` without arguments to build the program in double precision with all optimizations enables.
-The program files will be created in the *bin* directory.
+The program will be created in the *bin* directory.
 The script accepts the following options:

 ### Binary type